rohan-paul/Collection-of-React-Redux-ReactNative-Notes/React/Hooks/useEffect-dependencyArray-some-best-practice.md

   }, []) // 🔴 This is not safe (it calls `doSomething` which uses `someProp`) }
 ```

-It’s difficult to remember which props or state are used by functions outside of the effect.
-This is why usually you’ll want to declare functions needed by an effect inside of it.
-Then it’s easy to see what values from the component scope that effect depends on:

 ```js
 function Example({ someProp }) {